capensis/canopsis/doc/sakura/FR/fr__alarm.rst

 For the output message, it takes the old one (« {old} »), and append it a static string (« -- message »).

+The `repeat` parameter indicate how many times a filter can be applied on an entity (with sufficient limit, filter, and condition).
+The default value is ``« 1 »``.

 In `etc/alerts/manager.conf`, you can specify the author name putted in the alarm (when the executed action need one).